 Aucanquilcha is a massive stratovolcano at an elevation of 6,176m (20,262ft) above the sea level, located in Antofagasta Region of northern Chile.
 An old mine road used to run to the top, but now much of it above 5,500m has been wiped out by landslides.
-For several years, it was the highest driveable road in the world.
+For many years it was the highest driveable road in the world.

 Menacing desert terrain with numerous steep, rocky climbs.
 Large, sharp rocks require tight maneuvering, increasing the likelihood of tire damage.
 Sulphur mine workings at 6,000m on the north side of Aucanquilcha have been serviced by motor vehicles.
 The road was constructed all the way to the summit.
 Due to landslides, motorised use is no longer possible and cycles cannot be ridden along some stretches.
 At 5,334m, a nearby village of the same name is the world's highest permanent settlement.
 This is an extremely tough road to try and climb up on a bike.
 The terrible surface and steep gradients meant that with loaded bikes you will have to push about 80% of the way from 4,000m to a high point at 5,130m.
 Although a number of people have taken their bikes to the summit, the surface on many stretches of the road is very bad.
 However, there are sections of rideable road all the way to the summit.
 On the summit itself it would also be possible to ride around a bit.